It is 10° in Bansko now. broken clouds

 Safety and etiquette on the track

-After the slopes: Relax in Bansko
+After the slopes: Complete relaxation in Bansko

 Conclusion